ai4reason/ATP_Proofs/README.md

 # User time                : 25.997 s
 ```

 Combines reasoning about numbers and groups and their intersections.
+The Mizar proof has almost 70 lines.

 ### Groups with sets:
 for a being Element of G for H being Subgroup of G holds ( a in H iff a * H = carr H )